Scientists Discover “Significant” Coronavirus Mutation Suggesting Threat to Availability of Vaccines

 The team comprised researchers from Taiwan’s National Changhua University of Education and Australia’s Murdoch University.
 The study, which was yet to be peer-reviewed, appeared on biorxiv.org.

-“The discrepant phylogenies for the spike protein and its receptor-binding domain proved a previously reported structural rearrangement prior to the emergence of SARS-CoV-2,” the study authors wrote.
+“The discrepant phylogenies for the spike protein and its receptor-binding domain proved a previously reported structural rearrangement before the emergence of SARS-CoV-2,” the study authors wrote.

-They said this was the first evidence of a “significant” mutation of the SARS-CoV-2.
+They said this was the first evidence of a “significant” mutation of SARS-CoV-2.

 The number of infections with the coronavirus across the world has since gone past the two-million mark.
 Currently, the United States leads the case count at more than 800,000.